zth/rescript-relay/reason-relay-documentation/docs/the-compiler.md

 ## How ReasonRelay uses the Relay compiler

 When you run the compiler, you run `reason-relay-compiler` and not `relay-compiler` - why is that?
-Well, it's because ReasonRelay ships a thin layer on top of `relay-compiler`, and here's why:
+Well, it's because ReasonRelay ships a thin layer on top of `relay-compiler`, that sets up the configuration the Relay compiler needs to produce Reason automatically.
+It also enforces a more strict configuration of Relay that ReasonRelay needs to do its thing.

-1. The Relay compiler does not actually support everything we need to integrate Reason in it's current form.
-It's not much that needs changing, and there are open PRs that will make integration native ([PR#1](https://github.com/facebook/relay/pull/2866), [PR#2](https://github.com/facebook/relay/pull/2811), [PR#3](https://github.com/facebook/relay/pull/2810)).
-But for now we need to ship a forked compiler with the changes we need applied.
-2. [Enums](enums) and [unions](unions) are handled in a special way in ReasonRelay, and the thin layer we add to the Relay compiler ensures that we always emit a file called `SchemaAssets.re` that contain tools for working with enums.
-You can read more about how enums are handled [here](enums).